robert/robert.github.com/_posts/2020-07-26-pfab19-working-with-raw-bytes.md

 ## Remove the pixel colors

 Currently each block contains both a pixel color (6 characters) and an ANSI code (2 characters).
 However, we can save significant space by printing only the ANSI codes.
-We can use a convention to keep track of which code corresponds to which pixel color, instead of explicitly including 6 characters of pixel color for every pixel/ANSI mapping.
+If we do this then we'll still need a way to keep track of which pixel color each ANSI code corresponds to, but we can do this using a convention instead of explicitly including 6 characters of pixel color for every pixel/ANSI mapping.

+Remember that our file isn't storing the pixel/ANSI mapping for a specific image; it's storing the mapping from a pixel color to an ANSI code for *every* possible pixel color.
+When our program wants to convert the color of a pixel from a specific image to the closest ANSI code, it looks it up in the pre-computed mapping that it loaded from our file when it started up.
+Changing the form of our file doesn't change the ANSI code that any pixel color maps to.
+Instead it expresses the same information using fewer characters.

 For our convention we can decree that the first two characters in the file are the closest ANSI code to the pixel color `(0,0,0)`.
 The next two characters are the closest code to the pixel color `(0,0,1)`, then the next two are for `(0,0,2)`, and so on.
 Once we reach the code for the pixel color `(0,0,255)` then we loop back round to `(0,1,0)`, then `(0,1,1)`, and so on.
 In more detail, we write the ANSI codes corresponding to: